-Crimes should be accurately and promptly reported to the BCC Public Safety or the Bergen County Sheriff's Department, even when the victim of a crime elects to, or is unable to, make such a report.
-If you are the victim of a crime and do not want to pursue action within the College system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, a BCC Public Safety officer can file a report on the details of the incident without revealing your identity (except to the Title IX Coordinator in the event of a reported sex offense or sexual harassment).
-The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to enhance the future safety of yourself and others.
-With such information, the BCC can keep an accurate record of the number of incidents involving students, employees and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
+Crimes should be accurately and promptly reported to the BCC Public Safety Department or the Bergen County Sheriff's Department.
+The purpose of a confidential report is to comply with the priority of maintaining confidentiality while taking steps to enhance the future safety of the College Community.
+With such information, the BCC Public Safety Department can keep an accurate record of the number of incidents involving students, employees, and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert anyone in the path of potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
+A victim of a crime may not want to pursue action within the College system or the criminal justice system, however, may still want to consider filing a confidential report.
+This can be done utilizing the BCC website by clicking on Public Safety, and then clicking on "Report an Incident."